settlelinecompany-commits/settleline-next/content/services/rnor-planning.md

 # RNOR Tax Planning Service

 Our comprehensive RNOR (Resident but Not Ordinarily Resident) tax planning service is designed to help you maximize the tax benefits available during your return to India.
-This service is specifically tailored for US-India cross-border professionals who want to optimize their tax situation during the critical transition period.
+This service is specifically tailored for cross-border professionals who want to optimize their tax situation during the critical transition period.

 ## What's Included